-According to the Articles of Incorporation of the Company, a ratio of profit of the current year distributable after covering accumulated losses, shall be distributed as employees' compensation and directors' remuneration.
-The ratio shall not be higher than 2% for directors' remuneration.
+(2) According to the Articles of Incorporation of the Company, a ratio of profit of the current year distributable, after covering accumulated losses, shall be distributed as employees' compensation and directors' remuneration.
+The ratio shall not be lower than 5% for employees' compensation and shall not be higher than 2% for directors' remuneration.